mmowers/bokehpivot/README.md

 ## ReEDS Widgets
 * **Meta**: Click the *Meta* section to expand, and see the files used for some default *maps* (to rename and aggregate ReEDS categories), *styles* (to reorder categories and style them), and *merges* (to join more columns, e.g. to add regional aggregations).
 If you'd like to update any of these files, simply edit the file (only if you're working locally), or point to a new file.
 * **Filter Scenarios**: A list of scenarios will be fetched after entering a path in *Runs*.
 Use the *Filter Scenarios* section to reduce the scenarios from which the app will fetch data.
+* **Build Report**: Build HTML/Excel reports based on a preset list of configurations (stored in the *reports\\templates\\* folder).
+Select the report to build and the base case to use, if necessary.
+Click the button to initiate a separate process that builds the HTML/Excel report.
+Note that Filter Scenarios may be used to limit the scenarios in the report.
+See the *Creating/Building Reports* section below for more info.
 * **Result**: Select a result from the *Result* select box.
 It may take a few seconds to fetch the data, depending on the number of scenarios being analyzed.
 After the result data is fetched, the following widgets will appear
 * **Presets**: You may select a preset result from the *Preset* select box.
 For example, for *Generation*, *Stacked Generation* is a preset result.
 * See the *Core Pivot Functionality* section below for the rest of the available widgets.